On this page

 How you can support families

-Many factors within the family impact a child or young person’s mental health and wellbeing.
-Because these factors occur within the home, as an educator, you may not always be directly aware of them.
-Acknowledging that there are multiple influences on children and young people’s wellbeing will help you better understand and assist an individual who you think may be experiencing a mental health issue.
+Acknowledging that there are multiple influences on children and young people’s wellbeing can help you better understand and assist an individual who you think may be experiencing a mental health issue.
 Your early learning service or school can support children and young people’s mental health through efforts to connect with and support families.

 Build partnerships with families